-We are delighted to send you the first newsletter of the Friends of the ICRC and wish to express our gratitude for your support.
+We are delighted to send you the first donors' newsletter and wish to express our gratitude for your support.
 We hope this newsletter will give you a better idea of the impact your generosity is having on hundreds of thousands of people throughout the world.